Dense associative memory for Gaussian distributions: DAM in Bures-Wasserstein Space: Storage and Retrieval

 \section{DAM in Bures-Wasserstein Space: Storage and Retrieval}

 We now specialize our framework to Gaussian distributions, a natural and tractable family for distributional associative memories.
-Gaussians admit a closed-form expression for the 2-Wasserstein distance (Lemma \ref{Lemma:DistanceBetweenGaussiansNonEqCov}), affine optimal transport maps, and broad applicability in machine learning (Section \ref{Section:Introduction}).
-A key challenge is controlling mean and covariance errors (Lemma \ref{Lem:Containment}); to obtain sharp convergence guarantees, we restrict to the case where covariance matrices commute pairwise, ensuring a common eigenbasis and simplifying transport geometry.
-We further assume eigenvalues lie in $[\lambda_{\min}, \lambda_{\max}]$, enabling precise quantification of separation between patterns.
+Gaussians admit a closed-form expression for the 2-Wasserstein distance (Lemma \ref{Lemma:DistanceBetweenGaussians}), affine optimal transport maps, and broad applicability in machine learning (Section \ref{Section:Introduction}).
+The key challenge is obtaining bounds on errors, which we refer to as the \emph{mean error} and \emph{covariance error} (Lemma~\ref{Lemma:Containment}, Lemma~\ref{Lemma:Contraction}).
+We assume that the eigenvalues of the covariance matrices of stored Gaussian measures lie in the bounded interval $[\lambda_{\min}, \lambda_{\max}]$ with $0 < \lambda_{\min} \leq \lambda_{\max}$.